nodejs/Gzemnid/README.md

 _Notice: these files are updated only on `latest` version releases, so they might become stale when it comes to beta releases._

-Typical size is about 11 GiB, typical bootstrap time is quite long (could even take a day or two), but further updates are quite fast.
+Typical size is about 11 GiB, typical bootstrap time is quite long (should be under or about 10 hours), but further updates are quite fast.

 Created via `gzemnid meta`.